- Bracing design

-It’s refreshing, eye-catching, and not quite as polished as in the past.
-We give it a 7.3 out of 10 on our scale.
+The RX is refreshing, eye-catching, and not quite as polished as in the past.
+We give it a 7.5 out of 10 on our scale.
 (Read more about how we rate cars this year.)

-The jellybean-on-wheels meme is gone, and the Lexus RX has a jet-inspired roofline and a crazy amount of detail, by old Lexus standards.
+The jellybean-on-wheels meme is gone, and the Lexus RX has a jet-inspired roofline (though the RX L has a more upright rear window) and a crazy amount of detail, by old Lexus standards.
 Adventurous and sleek, it’s also unquiet to the eye, a constant visual interruption of itself.
 The cabin’s less so, but a couple of sweeping arcs and tony leather and wood trim pitch it to the architecture-as-lifestyle crowd without crowding out more casual users.

 Both models span a wider range of road manners, from plush luxury tuning to moderately firm, delivered in F Sports with remapped steering and attentive adaptive shocks.